 Now to calculate the DER (daily energy requirements):

-A pregnant and lactating female should be allowed to eat as much food as she likes to stay healthy.
-Pregnancy and lactation use a huge amount of the female’s resources and she should be fed to accommodate these extra needs.
+Allow a pregnant and lactating female to eat as much food as she wants.
+Pregnancy and lactation use a considerable amount of the female’s resources, and she should be fed to accommodate these extra needs.

 A word of caution

 Weight loss in cats can be dangerous if it is too rapid.
 Cats can develop a condition known as hepatic lipidosis in which develops when a cat becomes anorexic (stops eating) or reduces the amount of food he consumes.
 The body begins to use fat as fuel, which is sent to the liver to be processed into lipoproteins.
 However the cat’s liver is not very good at processing fat, and it begins to accumulate in the liver cells (hepatocytes), overwhelming it and interfering with its ability to function.